icanzilb/EasyAnimation/README.md

 `UIView.animateWithDuration:animations:` is really easy to use and you're so familiar with its syntax that you often want it to do just a bit more for you automatically.
 But it doesn't and you need to import *Bloated.framework* by *Beginner Ninja Coder* in order to make a bit more advanced animations than what `animateWithDuration:animations:` allows you to.

-**EasyAnimation** extends what UIKit offers in terms of animations and makes you life much easier because you can do much more without learning some perky new syntax.
+**EasyAnimation** extends what UIKit offers in terms of animations and makes your life much easier because you can do much more without learning some perky new syntax.

 <a name="layers"></a>
-Layers
+Easy Layer Animations
 ========

-EasyAnimation allows you to animate your layers straight from `animateWithDuration:animations:`.
+**EasyAnimation** allows you to animate your layers straight from `animateWithDuration:animations:`.
 No more `CABasicAnimation` code for you.
-Just adjust the properties of your layers from within the `animations` block and EasyAnimation will take care of the rest:
+Just adjust the properties of your layers from within the `animations` block and **EasyAnimation** will take care of the rest:
 <table width="100%">
 <th>CoreAnimation</th>
 <th>EasyAnimation</th>